jlento/myspack/README.md

 ## Open issues

-### Issue 1, with slightly ugly, hopefully temporal "fix"
+### Issue 1, with hopefully temporal "fix"

 There are some changes between the development branch, used in myspack, and the stable spack version installed system wide.
-Some of the packages, such as `openmpi` in `/appl/spack/csc-repo`, are incompatible, and running `spack spec ...` throws error
+Some of the packages are incompatible between the two.
+For example, running `spack spec openmpi` for `openmpi` in `/appl/spack/csc-repo`, throws error

 ```console
 Error: either a default was not explicitly set, or 'None' was used [mvapich2,